 The District is committed to providing the resources necessary to respond to the ongoing and future droughts.
-Since Fiscal Year 2017-2018, and with the intent to continue annually, the District has committed at least \$300,000 each year for Annual Drought Response Irrigation Improvements (Annual Master Flow Valve installation projects were complete in 2018-2019).
+Since Fiscal Year 2017-2018, and with the intent to continue annually, the District has committed at least \$300,000 each year (with the exception of 2020 - 2021 which was \$235,000) for Annual Drought Response Irrigation Improvements.
 Furthermore, the District allocates any water budget savings from the prior Fiscal Year into the following Fiscal Year's Annual Drought Response Irrigation Improvements.